Purchasing International Travel

 - If you are connecting to Frontier from another airline’s international flight and they did not check your baggage to the final Frontier destination, then that airline’s checked and carry-on baggage allowances and fees will apply when you check in with Frontier.

-- If you are connecting to the other airline from Frontier and we were unable to check your baggage to the final destination, the other airline may charge bag fees.
-We always try to check your bags to the final destination, but sometimes it just isn't possible depending on our agreements with the other airline, layover time, etc. For a complete list of all airlines with whom we have a through baggage check in agreement, visit our Air Partnerships page.
+- If you are connecting to another airline from Frontier and we were unable to check your baggage to the final destination, the other airline may charge bag fees.
+We always try to check your bags to the final destination, but sometimes it just isn't possible depending on our agreements with the other airline, layover time, etc.

 - If you are starting on a Frontier flight and connecting to another airline's international flight, Frontier will honor the other airlines' free baggage allowances and will collect any applicable checked and carry-on baggage fees as set by the other airline.